radevgit/iosynth/README.md

 -	MQTT client
 -	RabbitMQ client

 The MQTT protocol is based on the principle of publishing messages and subscribing to topics using MQTT broker.
-The AppMqtt client application connects to MQTT broker and publishes device/sensor data.
+The Mqtt client application connects to MQTT broker and publishes device/sensor data.
 ```sh
 java -cp iosynth.jar net.iosynth.Mqtt -c mqtt-config.json -d devices.json
 ```